psusecurity/psusecurity.github.io/README.md

 Install VirtualBox following one document [Installation of VirtualBox in Windows/Mac](https://github.com/psusecurity/psusecurity.github.io/raw/master/doc/VirtualBox_Installation.pdf) or by Videos [Install VirtualBox on Windows 10](https://www.youtube.com/watch?v=63_kPIQUPp8) / [Install VirtualBox on Mac](https://www.youtube.com/watch?v=lEvM-No4eQo) / [How to install VirtualBox on Ubuntu 14.04 LTS](https://www.youtube.com/watch?v=si0nSaCnNoY).

-## P1: get specific output
+Execute instruction in Tip Part to disable ASLR(Address Space Layout Randomization).

+## Challenge 1 : Generate malicious input to print out "Welcome to overflow!"

+Given vulnerable binary - challenge1, generate malicious input to get the specific output - "Welcome to overflow".
+In order to make life easier, we provide its source code.

+Submission : a screenshot with commands to get specific output and md5 of binary you use.

+## Challenge 2 : Generate malicious input to print out "Welcome to overflow!"

-Given vulnerable binary files, generate malicious input to get the specific output - "Welcome to overflow".
+Given vulnerable binary - challenge2, generate malicious input to get the specific output - "Welcome to overflow".
+In order to make life easier, we provide its source code.

-## P2: open one terminal
+Submission : a screenshot with commands to get specific output and md5 of binary you use.

+## Challenge 3 : Craft malicious input file and invoke gedit

+Given vulnerable binary - challenge3, generate malicious input to get gedit window open.
+In order to make life easier, we provide its source code.
+And you could read Reference 2 to get some information about **buffer overflow**.

+## Challenge 4 : Craft malicious input file and invoke one command in source code

-Given vulnerable binary files, generate malicious input to get one terminal open.
-(Check References 1, 2, and 3)
+Given vulnerable binary - challenge4, generate malicious input to get gedit window open.
+In order to make life easier, we provide its source code.
+And you could read Reference 3 to get some information about **interger overflow**.

-## P3: Learn Coredump
+## Problem 1: Learn Coredump

 Given one coredump, ask some questions related to coredump format.
 (Check References 4, 5 and 6)